 1 ARTICLE 41.
 DISTRIBUTION OF THE AGREEMENT 2 3 Section 1.
-The University will post this Agreement on the Academic Affairs website and notify 4 the Union of its posting within 21 days after the Agreement is signed and ratified by both 5 parties.
-Deans and directors will send an email notifying current bargaining unit faculty 6 members how to access the posting.
+The University will post this Agreement on the Human Resources and Provost's 4 Office websites within 21 days after the Agreement is signed and ratified by both parties.
+The 5 University will send an email notifying current bargaining unit faculty members how to access 6 the posting.
 7 8 Section 2.
-The University will include in the initial appointment of new faculty who will 9 occupy a bargaining unit position: (1) notice that the position offered is represented by United 10 Academics; and (2) information as to how to access the Agreement on the Academic Affairs 11 website.
+In the initial appointment of new faculty who will occupy a bargaining unit position, 9 the University will include notice that the position is represented by United Academics and 10 information on how to access the Agreement.

 1 ARTICLE 42.
-RIGHTS RESERVED TO THE UNIVERSITY 3 1.
-The University shall retain all of its customary rights, powers and authority, except as l below.
-5 6 7 Section n 2.
-All such rights, powers and authority are subject to the following limitations: 8 9 a.
-Those imposed by this Agreement or applicable law; 10 11 b.
-The management rights referenced in Section 1 above do not constitute a waiver of, and shall not in any way be deemed to waive, any rights the Union possesses under law to 12 bargain over subsequent changes with respect to mandatory subjects of bargaining.
+RIGHTS RESERVED TO THE UNIVERSITY 2 3 Section 1.
+The University shall retain all of its customary rights, powers and authority, except as 4 limited below.
+5 6 Section 2.
+All such rights, powers and authority are subject to the following limitations: 7 8 a.
+Those imposed by this Agreement or applicable law; 9 10 b.
+The management rights referenced in Section 1 above do not constitute a waiver of, and 11 shall not in any way be deemed to waive, any rights the Union possesses under law to

-2 3 Section 1.
+1 ARTICLE 43.
+TOTALITY OF AGREEMENT 2 3 Section 1.
 The parties acknowledge that during the negotiations that resulted in this 4 Agreement, the Union and the University had the unlimited right and opportunity, consistent 5 with previously adopted ground rules, to present demands and proposals with respect to any 6 and all matters lawfully subject to collective bargaining.
 The parties further acknowledge that 7 all of the understandings and agreements arrived at thereby are set forth in this Agreement, and 8 that it shall constitute the entire and sole agreement between the parties.
 9 10 Section 2.
 During the term of this Agreement, neither party shall be obligated to bargain 11 collectively with respect to any subject or matter, whether or not referred to or covered by this 12 Agreement, even though such subject or matter may not have been within the knowledge or 13 contemplation of the parties at the time they negotiated or signed this Agreement.
 14 15 Section 3.
 Notwithstanding the above, nothing in this Agreement precludes the parties from 16 mutually agreeing in writing to alter, amend, supplement, enlarge, modify, or delete provisions 17 of this Agreement.